 As fast as pro DSLRs but priced for amateurs, the 7D Mark II ticks all the boxes

-We've mentioned the formidable Canon 1D X and Nikon D4s because they have very high continuous shooting speeds – that's why they cost thousands.
-But then Canon launched the EOS 7D Mark II, a camera that brings 10fps shooting and a professional autofocus system to the amateur market.
+Just like D500 above, the EOS 7D Mark II borrows much from its big brother, the EOS-1D X (recently replaced by the EOS-1D X Mark II), bringing 10fps shooting and a professional autofocus system to the amateur market.
 Now you can shoot action and sports like the pros, but at a price within the reach of enthusiasts.
 The 7D Mark II isn't just a high-speed specialists, it's a terrific all-round camera.
-It's tough, with an alloy body and weather-sealed controls, it has a great sensor with an advanced dual-pixel hybrid autofocus system, and it's powerful video camera too.
+It's tough, with an alloy body and weather-sealed controls, it has a great sensor with an advanced dual-pixel hybrid autofocus system, and it's a powerful video camera too.

 Read the full review: Canon EOS 7D Mark II